parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

    The *Design Timing Summary* report provides a brief worst Setup and Hold slack information and Number of failing endpoints to indicate whether the design has met timing or not.

-   Note that there are three timing failures under the hold check.
+   Note that there are two timing failures under the hold check.

 4. Click on the link next to *Worst Hold Slack* (WHS) to see the list of failing paths.